Dates: 1/2/2024 - 12/16/2024

-- Participants must hold a minimum of an associates degree, paired with a current health related licensure OR a bachelor's degree
+- Participants must hold a minimum of an Associates degree, paired with a current health related licensure OR a Bachelor's degree in any field

 - A possible exception may be made for registrants holding an associate’s degree and certification/experience in a health and wellness related field

-- A waiver form will need to be completed at the time of application- reach out to the email address provided above for more information
+- A waiver form will need to be completed at the time of application- please reach out to request if this is applicable to you.

 - Registrants must be able to demonstrate objective competency in English to participate fully in the online discussion assignments and may be required to submit results from the Test of English as a Foreign Language (TOEFL) or equivalent examination.